imjul1an/ab-react-hook/README.md

 ## ```useExperiment()```

-1. Define experiment varaiants and weights: `variants: [{ name: "control", weight: 50 }, { name: "test", weight: 50 }]`
+- Define experiment varaiants and weights: `variants: [{ name: "control", weight: 50 }, { name: "test", weight: 50 }]`.
+You can define as many variants as you want, but it is recommended to keep *two* or max *three* variants for your experiment.
-2. Get the variant and send it to your analytics (google analytics, facebook analytics etc.), so you can aggregate results when running an experiment.
+- Get the variant and send it to your analytics (google analytics, facebook analytics etc.), so you can aggregate results when running an experiment.

 ```js